COVID-19 Vaccinations Are Off To A Slow Start — But Not In Some Rural Areas

 This speaks to the huge variability in availability from even just one county to the next.
 And it's why public health officials are cautioning against reading too much into these apparent, early rural success stories.

-Recent Centers for Disease Control figures do show that rural states such as Maine, Montana, West Virginia and the Dakotas have led the nation in per capita vaccine distributions.
-But that may only be because those states are reporting numbers quicker.
+Recent Centers for Disease Control and Prevention figures do show that rural states such as Maine, Montana, West Virginia and the Dakotas have led the nation in per capita vaccine distributions.
+But that may only be because those states are reporting numbers more quickly.

 According to the National Rural Health Association, 40% of all rural hospitals in Texas still say they have no access to any of the shots.
-Morgan says health care providers need the federal government to be more transparent and share data so they can figure out what's working and isn't.
+Morgan, the association's CEO, says health care providers need the federal government to be more transparent and share data so they can figure out what's working and isn't.

 The outgoing Trump administration has largely left the pandemic management up to states.